okTurtles/dnschain/README.md

 Tell us about yours by opening an issue (or any other means) and we'll list it here!

-We'll list the public keys for these servers here as well when the signing of responses is implemented.
-Note that for *ENCRYPTED* servers you are already guaranteed the authenticity of responses.
+We'll post the public keys for these servers here as well once signed DNS & HTTP responses are implemented.
+Note that DNSChain + DNSCrypt servers already already guarantee the authenticity of DNS responses.

 ### Registering `.bit` domains and identities<a name="Registering"/>